-UPDATE, May 2018
+UPDATE, JUNE 2018

 - An expansion at Rowe School to accommodate enrollment growth in Kindergarten and Grade 1, as well as address the likelihood that the State will be mandating that local school districts become responsible for administering programs for 3- and 4-year olds who are currently served by Child Development Services.

 - An expansion at Yarmouth Elementary School to accommodate enrollment growth, as well as a complete renovation of the existing facility to bring it up to current standards and ensure its viability for decades to come.
-As part of this project Grade 5 would be relocated to YES, reducing the scope of the construction project needed at the Middle School.
+As part of this project Grade 5 will be relocated to YES, reducing the scope of the construction project needed at the Middle School.

 - A small expansion at Harrison Middle School to account for enrollment growth, allowing for the removal of the portable classrooms that have been on-site almost from the day the school opened.

 - An expansion at Yarmouth High School to account for enrollment growth and evolving programming (e.g. robotics and STEM).

 The School Committee approved the formation of a Facilities Committee to continue this work and held four public forums throughout the 2017-2018 school year to explain the results of the study, share the options studied, and hear feedback from the community.

 Earlier this month, the Committee received very disappointing news.
 Due to growth in the southern Maine market, an unstable labor force, a lack of qualified bidders on construction projects, and rising materials costs across the country, the proposed project is no longer close to the $35m target that had been identified earlier in the year.
 The Committee set about adjusting the plans and prioritizing the schools’ needs further.
 The result is a modified Option 4, now known as Option 4B, which greatly reduces the scope of the projects, bringing the total estimate for current work under $40m as follows: